+Let’s start with a “hello”.
 Studying in another country can be intimidating and making friends can be even more so.
-With so many different social and cultural norms, it can be a bit overwhelming and confusing.
-Here are a few tips on how to start a conversation with local Aussie students that will hopefully lead to the start of an awesome friendship.
+With so many unique social and cultural norms found in Australia, it can be a bit overwhelming and confusing.
+Luckily, sometimes all you need is a great starter to get conversation flowing with Aussies – here are some of our tips on starting conversations with local students.

 How to approach local students

 While daunting, university is a great place to make friends and provides plenty of opportunities to talk to other students.
 There are many clubs on campus – writing, music, reading, acting, and sports to name a few.
 These are a great opportunity to chat to local students.
 Starting a conversation in these environments can be easy.
 Many students are eager to talk about their interest in the class or club they’re attending and may ask the same of you.
 It’s great to start out where you have something in common.

 Tutorials are also a great opportunity.
 Although group projects might seem like a bit of a bore, they are a good way to get to know the students in your group.
 Australians appreciate honesty, so if you like a classmate’s outfit or the way they write their notes, speak up!
 Your classmate will most likely return the compliment and start up a conversation.
 Study groups can also be a good way to reach friends, building on what you have in common.

 There are plenty of topics to talk about when first speaking to a local student.
 Sport is a massive deal in Australia.
 Many students participate in sporting leagues, and watching professional sport is a huge part of Aussie culture.
 Local students will also be likely to engage in conversation about the latest movies, music, and TV shows, and will be interested to know what sort of media you watch or listen to back home.
 You might also like to ask about the latest events happening at the university, or in the city, which can not only help introduce you to local students but also help you get to know the area you are in.